rusty1s/react-dev-config/README.md

 ## Info

 Running the scripts not in your root folder of your module is undefined behaviour.

 # Contributions

 If you feel that your own customizations fit a lot of peoples need, feel free to make a pull request into the main repository.
 Contributions welcome!

 ## ToDo

 * add vendor chunk for prod
-* resolve functions (check if dirs exists)
-* take the right folder for customizations
-* babel should move to config
 * add htmlwebpackplugin
 * enzyme is a devdependency and should stay there
 * Readme
+* Codeclimate add my babelrc
+* Allow configuration of the scripts
 * Test for propTypes

 [npm-image]: https://badge.fury.io/js/react-dev-config.svg